recfab/repo42/family-website/blog/2024-07-17-apicius/index.md

 ---
 created: 2024-07-17T18:20:20-07:00
+title: Apicius, wtf ever that is
 ---
-# Apicius, wtf ever that is

 > Mino: "He looks like he's the mascot for a brand of condoms that only works half the time." #ShitMinoSays